Atnode/MetaCache/README.md

 ## Introduction
 MetaCache is the easiest way to find cached versions of a specific web page.
-It can find the latest available copy in Google’s web cache or AMP cache, in the Wayback Machine, in Archive.today, in WebCite or in the Wikiwix cache.
+It can find the latest available copy in Google’s web cache or AMP cache, in the Wayback Machine, in Archive.today, in WebCite or in the Wikiwix’s cache.

 ***